elianabuenaventura/data_wrangling_tools/README.md

 # data_curation_tools
 Simple python scripts for finding matches between datasets

-## Comparing Column Values in Different Excel Files using Pandas
+## Comparing column values in different Excel files using Pandas

 ### Pandas for column matching
 This script allows comparison between column values in different Excel files to search for matches and/or similarity.
 This script uses the Pandas library from Python.The example below uses Excel files containing DNA sequences as an example, but no genetic knowledge is required to use this script.